Agile Resource Planning: The Definitive Guide

 So how can agile, a method based on frequent, continuous delivery exist with long-term, big-picture planning?

 Then start estimating the resources needed.
 Rather than focus on people or teams, think in terms of roles or skills.
-So how many developers, testers etc. will you need all together.
+So how many developers, testers, etc. will you need altogether and when.

 Agile resource planning software